ninfueng/lloyd-max-quantizer/README.md

   <img width="50%" height="50%" src="https://github.com/FuengfusinNinnart/lloyd-max-quantizer/blob/master/outputs/results.png">

 ## Result of quantization with 3-bit (8 possibles) <br />
-In the graph, the top sub-graph shows the input signal that is a noise with the normal distribution (zero mean, unit variance). <br />
-The middle one shows the discrete quatnization points of the input signal. <br />
-The last one is the output or the quantized normal distribution noise. <br />
+In the graph, the top sub-graph shows the input signal that is a noise with the normal distribution (zero mean, unit variance).
+The middle one shows the discrete quatnization points of the input signal.
+The last one is the output or the quantized normal distribution noise.

 The Mean Square Error of 3 bit quantization of noise with normal distribution: 0.03359269271137846.